wpilibsuite/2026Beta/REV.md

 If it is already installed, it should update automatically, or you can update it manually from the "About" tab.

 <details>
 <summary>Changelog</summary>

+### 0.3.0

+- Adds support for running SPARK on telemetry page
+- Adds support for running SPARK in control types other than duty cycle
+- Improves PDH channels card to resemble the physical layout of the channels
+- Improves SPARK Run UI to enhance PID tuning experience
+- Improves performance of SPARK UI
+- Improves device drawer UI
+  - Makes better use of white space
+  - Keeps header fixed at the top when content is scrollable
+- Improves scrolling experience in SPARK Configuration and Utilities pages
+- Fixes issue where the app locks up when trying to close on Mac and Linux
+- Fixes issue with telemetry signals between different devices being out of sync
+- Fixes issue where adding signals to AScope would sometimes not work
+- Fixes telemetry page resetting and losing all progress when switching tabs

 ### 0.2.2